 Push the button again to select this position.
 The indicator light will turn off.

-AUTO: When the button is pressed for at least 1 second, the indicator flashes twice.
+AUTO: Turn the fan speed control dial and air flow control dial to the AUTO position.
 The air conditioner compressor operation is then adjusted automatically in accordance with the air temperature inside and outside the passenger compartment, the intensity of sunlight, and other factors.
-Pressing the button cancels the "AUTO" mode.
-SUBARU recommends using the AUTO position.